munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 #### Ako's Background
 Udagawa Ako is a first-year student at Haneoka Girls' High School and the drummer for Roselia.

-She admires Yukina and her older sister Tomoe, and is best friends with Rinko, whom she calls "Rin-rin".
-She is also classmates with both Asuka and Rokka.
+She admires <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#yukina">Yukina</a> and her older sister <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%205.md#tomoe">Tomoe</a>, and is best friends with <a href="#rinko">Rinko</a>, whom she calls "Rin-rin".
+She is also classmates with both <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%201.md#asuka">Asuka</a> and <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%202.md#rokka-aka-lock">Rokka</a>.

 #### Ako's Custom Tour of Duty
 Ako is a hard bot, which means her skill point is set to 75.
 She is 75% accurate when firing.
 Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
 She has no attack delay.